 She looked at me like I was being deliberately stupid.
 "He's got to get back on top.
 Cleaned up, dried out, into some productive work.
-Get that Whuffie up, too.
+Get that Whuf up, too.
 Then he can kill himself with dignity."
 It was the stupidest thing I'd ever heard.
 Dan, though, was cocking an eyebrow at her and thinking hard.
 "How old did you say you were?" he asked.
 "Twenty-three," she said.

 "Wish I'd had your smarts at twenty-three," he said, and heaved a sigh, straightening up.
-"Can I stay here while I get the job done?"

-I looked askance at Lil, who considered for a moment, then nodded.
+"Can I I looked askance at Lil, who considered for a moment, then nodded.
 "Sure, pal, sure," I said.
 I clapped him on the shoulder.
 "You look beat."
 "Beat doesn't begin to cover it," he said.